Devtron

 2. Configure Argo CD to track a Git repository for changes.

-When Argo CD monitors change, it automatically applies them to the Kubernetes cluster.
+When Agro CD monitors change, it automatically applies them to the Kubernetes cluster.
 When developers commit the new code updates to the Git repository, automated CI pipelines will auto-start the build process and build the container image.
 Then as per the configurations, the CI pipeline will push and update the Kubernetes manifest files.
 The pipelines will update the new image version name and details on the `deployment.yaml` file.
 Argo CD can track this new update, pull the image, and deploy it onto the target cluster.

 When the Kubernetes cluster is ready, Argo CD sends a report about the status of the application and that the synchronization is complete and correct.
 ArgoCD also works in the other direction, monitoring changes in the Kubernetes cluster and discarding them if they don’t match the current configuration in Git.